dotnetting/dotnetting.github.io/content/posts/2021-05-06-testing-sql-server-failure-scenarios-with-entity-framework-core.md

 tags: ["ef core", "database", "interceptors", "csharp", ".net core", "sql server", "testing", "unit test", "resiliency"]
 draft: false
 ---
-One of the first things we learn about resiliency is that dependencies will fail at some point, and our applications must be prepared to deal graciously with these failures.
-What _graciously_ means will vary from app to app, but in all cases, this _gracious_ behaviour should be covered by some sort of tests.
+One of the first things we learn about resiliency is that dependencies will fail at some point, and our applications must be prepared to deal gracefully with these failures.
+What _gracefully_ means will vary from app to app, but in all cases, this _graceful_ behaviour should be covered by some sort of tests.
 We have therefore to cover those failure scenarios to ensure our applications are resilient.
 In this post I will show you how to use **Interceptors** to simulate failures when using Entity Framework Core with relational databases like SQL Server.

 ## Problem